pierreroth64/recoveryph/README.md

 ## Algorithm

-You can hide your 24-words recovery phrase (which corresponds to your private key) into a huge list of words according to a secret code.
+You can hide your `24-words recovery phrase` (which corresponds to your private key) into a huge list of words according to a `secret code`.

 Take:
 - your (brain-stored) secret code composed of numbers such as `39421311` (0 is not valid)